HistoryThis section has been translated automatically.

-Already present at birth (often overlooked), sharply defined, irregularly shaped, usually 0.4-10.0 cm large, milky coffee-brown stain with small dark brown, splatter-like spots, which often develop only in the course of the first years of life.
+Already present at birth (often overlooked), sharply demarcated, irregularly shaped, usually 0.4-10.0 cm in size, milk coffee-brown spot with small dark brown, spatter-like spots, which often develop only in the course of the first years of life.

-In the course of life, the initially rather discrete spots can change to clearly distinctive black-brown papules, thus giving this nevus variant its typical aspect.
+In the course of life, the initially rather discrete spatterings may transform into distinctly imprinting black-brown papules, thus giving this nevus variant its typical aspect.

 HistologyThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

 The nevus spilus resembles the cafe-au-lait stain, but differs from it in the dark indentations in the underlying brown stain.
 The term "lapwing egg naevus "describes this aspect very well.